ddot159/CMPE131Team6/README.md

 When creating a task, the user has the ability to check the "Priority" box which will add two asterisks around the task, signifying it's priority.

+### Color Formatting for Task

+When creating a task, the user has the ability to choose whether they want their task to be listed in red, green, blue or any combination of the colors!
+It is as simple as checking the box or boxes next to the colors they want.